Mahi-Mani/Advanced-Javascript-Assignment/README.md

 # Advanced-Javascript-Assignment

 ## Summary
-Word Guess command-line game using constructor functions User will have to guess the name of a fruit by attempting character by character.
+Word Guess command-line game using constructor functions.
+User will have to guess the name of a fruit by attempting character by character.
 User will have 5 guesses to make.
 User will play 5 rounds in total.Once 5 rounds is completed, user is prompted to either continue playing or to quit the game.

 ## Installation Guide